paninebaluy/nataliia-me/posts-blockerettes/2025-07-09-chipped-nails-nfcs.md

 > “Make everything pink and fun enough that people don't realize there's anything crypto in it”. — Leah Winberg.
 >

 CEO of Chipped Social, Leah Winberg, nicknamed Winny, said in her [interview to Rehash](https://www.youtube.com/watch?v=qGeIKndmGZE&ab_channel=Rehash%3AAWeb3Podcast) that crypto is too often associated with scam.
-When most people hear "crypto", they automaticaly assume it's something fraudulent.
+When most people hear "crypto", they automatically assume it's something fraudulent.
 So she wanted to do something fun that could also onboard ordinary people to Web3 without them realizing it.

 Her solution was to put the blockchain part into the back-end.
 Good idea, right?
 People interact with pretty nails and a nice user interface in the app and never suspect anything Web3-related.

 According to the [privacy policy](https://chippedsocial.com/pages/app-privacy-policy) of Chipped Social, it uses blockchain to store user data.
-However, I haven't heard or read Winny ever mentioning what kind of blockchain they use.
+However, I haven't heard or read Winny ever mention what kind of blockchain they use.
 I found her company in the [list of Polygon grantees](https://polygon.technology/grants/grantees), so Polygon is a pretty good bet.
 If they used it, that would make total sense: it's an L2 network built on top of Ethereum that has significantly lower fees and uses plasma sidechains to scale computation.
-An important feature of Polygon is that it prioritizes security — a necessity for storing user data.
+An important feature of Polygon is that it prioritizes security, a necessity for storing user data.

 <figure>
   <img src="../../images/chipped-polygon.png" alt="Chipped Social on the list of Polygon grantees">